uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

-  Then file "/srv/susemanager/salt/manager_org_1/mixedchannel/init.sls" should exist on server Then file "/srv/susemanager/salt/manager_org_1/s-mgr/config/init.sls" should not exist on server Then file "/var/lib/libvirt/images/test-pool0" should not exist on "kvm_server"
+  Then file "/srv/susemanager/salt/manager_org_1/mixedchannel/init.sls" should exist on server Then file "/srv/susemanager/salt/manager_org_1/s-mgr/config/init.sls" should not exist on server Then file "/var/lib/libvirt/images/test-pool0" should not exist on "kvm_server" Then file "/var/lib/libvirt/images/test-pool1" should have 755 permissions on "kvm_server"
 ```

 * File contents